b-weintraub/social-distancing/README.md

 ![t-test](https://github.com/b-weintraub/social-distancing/blob/unpolluted/images/NO2-conc-time-series.png)

-It can be seen that
+It can be seen that NO2 levels at the Seattle-Beacon Hill location are well-below the 100 ppb theshold standard set forth by the EPA.

 ![t-test](https://github.com/b-weintraub/social-distancing/blob/unpolluted/images/2020_time_series_plot.png)

 Specifically, concentration values from March 2019 and March 2020 were compared to see if they difference were statistically significant.